Lindsey Graham defends Senate seat in SC, beating out Dem opponent despite record-breaking fundraising

 The race was called with just 36% of the votes counted

-Sen. Lindsey Graham is the projected winner in South Carolina’s closely watched Senate race, fending off his Democratic opponent Jaime Harrison with just 36% of the votes counted.
+Sen. Lindsey Graham was the projected winner Tuesday night in South Carolina’s closely watched U.S. Senate race, fending off his Democratic opponent Jaime Harrison with just 36% of the votes counted.

 WHO IS LINDSEY GRAHAM?
 5 THINGS TO KNOW ABOUT THE SC SENATOR